terrajobst/AspNetCore.Docs.tr-tr/aspnetcore/data/ef-rp/complex-data-model.md

 ---

-@No__t-0 komutu aşağıdaki uyarı iletisini oluşturur:
+`migrations add ColumnFirstName` komutu aşağıdaki uyarı iletisini üretir:

 ```text
 An operation was scaffolded that may result in the loss of data.